Understand What’s Going On

 ADHD Counselling

-Counselling… therapy… call it what you like.
-What matters is that living with ADHD shapes our lives in ways that deserve attention.
+Counselling, therapy… call it what you like – living with ADHD shapes your life in real ways:

 It’s something we can explore together.